 Resolution 417 (WRC-2007):

 Sharing studies with non ICAO ARNS systems.
-(Res 417 Considering f)
+(Resolution 417 (WRC-2007) Considering f)

 CEPT is of the opinion that sharing the 960-1164 MHz frequency band between networks in the aeronautical mobile (R) service and non-ICAO national systems in the aeronautical radionavigation service would be feasible with frequency off-set and/or distance separation subject to coordination of the AM(R)S networks with the non ICAO ARNS systems.